ankanchanda/headFirstDucker/README.md

 2. Favor composition over inheritance
 3. Program to interfaces, not implementations
 4. Strive for loosely coupled designs between objects that interact
-5. Depend upon abstractions.
-Do not depend upon concrete classes.

 ## OO Patterns
 ### Strategy